stanfordpython/stanfordpython.github.io/public/page/courseinfo.md

 There are no exams in this course!

 ## Grading
-Each assignment will be assessed on both functionality and style, on a checkmark scale (as with other introductory computer science courses at Stanford).
+Some assignments will be assessed on both functionality and style, on a checkmark scale (as with other introductory computer science courses at Stanford).
+We won't assign grades to the other assignments and you'll just receive feedback.

 In order to receive credit for this course, you must average a check in both functionality and style over the course of the quarter.
 If you are in danger of receiving no credit for this course, we will inform you in a timely manner so that you have ample time to remedy the situation.